Click on the links below to skip to your preferred section:

 1.1 - What terms are generally negotiated?

-In Canada, information technology contracts generally specify each party’s obligations (such as delivery, performance, payment and confidentiality obligations) ownership and licence rights (including scope of use), acceptance tests and procedures, source code escrow (if applicable), representations, warranties, indemnities, limitations on liability and disclaimers.
+In Canada, information technology contracts generally specify each party’s obligations (such as delivery, performance, payment and confidentiality obligations), their ownership and licence rights (including scope of use), acceptance tests and procedures, source code escrow (if applicable), representations, warranties, indemnities, limitations on liability and disclaimers.
 Disclaimers and limitation of liability clauses in information technology contracts can help minimize risks.
-However, it is important to note that there are some peculiarities in Canadian law that may render such clauses unenforceable and require careful drafting and review by Canadian counsel.
+However, it is important to note that the peculiarities in Canadian law may render such clauses unenforceable and require careful drafting and review by Canadian counsel.

 1.2 - Assignments and licences

-In Canada, assignments and licences of intellectual property rights should be in writing and should be registered with the Canadian Intellectual Property Office.
+In Canada, assignments and exclusive licenses of intellectual property rights should be in writing and should be registered with the Canadian Intellectual Property Office.
 Note that an author’s moral rights, which exist under the Copyright Act, cannot be assigned but must be waived.
 See Section X, “Intellectual Property.”

 1.2.1 - Are software licences assignable and capable of being sublicensed?